dsachin/dsachin/README.md

 - 🔭 I’m currently working on a .net project
 - 🌱 I’m currently learning react
 - 👯 I’m looking to collaborate on games and web-applications
-- 💬 Ask me about tech,anime,series
+- 💬 Ask me about tech,anime and series
-- 📄 &nbsp;Please have a look at my [Linked In](https://www.linkedin.com/in/sachindiwate/) for more details about me.
+- 📄 &nbsp;Please have a look at my [Linked In](https://www.linkedin.com/in/sachindiwate/) profile for more details about me.
 I'm open to feedback and suggestions!